cobusc/postgresql_tutorials/category_trees/README.md

 Wrapping things up (in functions)
 ---------------------------------
 No, this is not quite the end.
-The queries we have seen in this document is quite big.
+The queries we have seen in this document are quite big.
 For reasons of simplicity and performance, one may consider wrapping them in functions in the database:

 ```sql
 --